DolphinGui/eh-bench/README.md

 Functions are generated with varying amounts of parameters ranging from 1 parameter to 6 parameters.
 A varying amount of stack is allocated in the form of an array from 0 to 24 bytes.
-Everything is forced to be spilled onto stack via the use of inline assembly.
-This is done to reduce the amount of work done in each function call in order to reduce the overhead of each function call.
+All arguments are forced to be spilled onto the stack.
+This is done to simulate registers being spilled due to work being done in each function call.

 In this, we study three different error handling cases.
 The first is the null case, where no error handling is present.
 The second case is the case of